 Estimated Local Investment

 OBO embassies and consulates often are the first experience host country citizens and government officials have with the United States overseas.
-The expanded and improved Consular Section will accommodate the large number of visitors the staff assists throughout the year.
-A consular entry pavilion will ease access to the site, while the large waiting room and shaded garden areas will provide a variety of comfortable spaces for visitors.
+The expanded and improved consular section accommodates the large number of visitors the staff assists throughout the year.
+A consular entry pavilion eases access to the site, while the large waiting room and shaded garden areas provides a variety of comfortable spaces for visitors.

-Rendering of the U.S. Consulate General Nogales consular entry.
+Rendering of the U.S. Consulate General Nogales lobby.